QUESTIONS AND ANSWERS:

 Why?

-A: Yes, if any of them could have survived Moria on their own, it certainly would have been Gandalf.
+Yes, if any of them could have survived Moria on their own, it certainly would have been Gandalf.
 But he was very much not on his own.
 He had a responsibility to the rest of the party and most especially to protect the Ringbearer.
 Therefore he would be put in danger in that responsibility, no matter what enemies they met in the caverns.
-Taking that line of reasoning farther, it was a matter of history that something evil slept beneath Caradhras… Durin’s Bane.
-Not everybody in the party was clear on what Durin’s Bane was, but it’s reasonable to suppose they knew it would be a powerful entity approaching the level of Gandalf, and that if Gandalf were required to face something equal to him in power, he would be the only one who could face it, and therefore would be in far more danger than the others.
+Taking that line of reasoning farther, it was a matter of history that something evil slept beneath Caradhras

-It’s reasonable to suppose Aragorn could have worked out this line of thought, and as events prove, he was correct.
+Its reasonable to suppose Aragorn could have worked out this line of thought, and as events prove, he was correct.

 back to top

-Q: If the spiders in Mirkwood are offspring of Shelob, then why can't Shelob talk like they can?
+If the spiders in Mirkwood are offspring of Shelob, then why can't Shelob talk like they can?

-–Robert Miquel
+Robert Miquel

-A: Bilbo had a way of "embellishing" his tales, as Ostadan pointed out to me.
-The details in The Hobbit, like the servant animals in Beorn’s house and the talking spiders, are offered in the vein of fairy-tale.
+Bilbo had a way of "embellishing" his tales, as Ostadan pointed out to me.
+The details in The Hobbit, like the servant animals in Beorns house and the talking spiders, are offered in the vein of fairy-tale.
 As Bilbo was the recorder of his own adventures in the Red Book, we get to enjoy the most spirited and amusing fairy-tale trappings of the story as the author would wish.

 When Tolkien sat down to work on LOTR, he once again started out with the same light-hearted idiom of storytelling (like when the fox stops and wonders to itself what the hobbits are doing walking through the Shire at night).
 However, Tolkien soon got more than he bargained for as the work progressed, and he abandoned this tone.
-Shelob would appear in the narrative as a thing of unqualified terror and evil–not a whimsical spider you would throw rocks at.
-And that’s how the story "grew in the telling."
+Shelob would appear in the narrative as a thing of unqualified terror and evilnot a whimsical spider you would throw rocks at.
+And thats how the story "grew in the telling."

 back to top

-Q: Reading the Appendices of the ROTK it mentions the Stoors–hobbits–who lived in "The Angle."
+Reading the Appendices of the ROTK it mentions the Stoorshobbitswho lived in "The Angle."
 Did we ever hear anything else of The Angle... and that they went back over the Misty Mountains to dwell in the Gladden Fields?
 Were they then hobbits who lived in the Gladden Fields WELL after Sméagol, Déagol and co.?

-I can’t imagine they lived there very long, with Orcs repopulating the mountain passes, and Sauron growing in power again under the eaves of Mirkwood, sending his creatures everywhere (especially to Moria).
+I cant imagine they lived there very long, with Orcs repopulating the mountain passes, and Sauron growing in power again under the eaves of Mirkwood, sending his creatures everywhere (especially to Moria).
 Perhaps they died out or departed for Eriador once more.
-Saruman went searching near the Gladden Fields about four centuries after Sméagol’s clan lived there, and he found nothing.
+Saruman went searching near the Gladden Fields about four centuries after Sméagols clan lived there, and he found nothing.

 back to top

-Q: "The Quest of Erebor" in Unfinished Tales clearly explains Gandalf's reasoning & intuition regarding Bilbo's inclusion in the party of dwarves.
+"The Quest of Erebor" in Unfinished Tales clearly explains Gandalf's reasoning & intuition regarding Bilbo's inclusion in the party of dwarves.
 Bilbo was much quieter than dwarves and carried a different scent; that alone would make him a valuable commodity in the dragon extermination business, but Gandalf goes on to say, "I knew in my heart that Bilbo must go with him (Thorin), or the whole quest would be a failure..."
 Ok, so if it was so darned important for Bilbo to go on the quest, why on earth did Gandalf allow Thorin's note to Bilbo, which detailed their business agreement and meeting time, to be hidden under the clock on the mantelpiece?

-–Shannon Wynn
+Shannon Wynn

-A: Because it was humorous.
-J Gandalf knew very well that he would be around the next morning to make sure Bilbo caught up with the Dwarves, and the exact moment of his starting off wasn’t very important.
-This is duality again… the contrivances of storytelling giving way to the sensibility of everyday actions.
+Gandalf knew very well that he would be around the next morning to make sure Bilbo caught up with the Dwarves, and the exact moment of his starting off wasnt very important.
+This is duality again

 back to top